PSPDFKit/dotnet-pdf-library-for-android/README.md

 You have two options to get it:

-#### Build from PSPDFKit.dotnet.Android.sln
+#### Build from Nutrient.dotnet.Android.sln

-1. Open `PSPDFKit.dotnet.Android.sln` in `Visual Studio`.
+1. Open `Nutrient.dotnet.Android.sln` in `Visual Studio`.
 2. Build the project.
-3. Get the dll from the `PSPDFKit.dotnet.Android/bin` folder.
+3. Get the dll from the `Nutrient.dotnet.Android/bin` folder.
 4. Enjoy.

 #### Build from Terminal

-1. Just grab `PSPDFKit.dotnet.Android.dll` from the `PSPDFKit.dotnet.Android/bin` folder, if you successfuly followed **Step 1** it should be there.
+1. Just grab `Nutrient.dotnet.Android.dll` from the `Nutrient.dotnet.Android/bin` folder, if you successfuly followed **Step 1** it should be there.
 2. Enjoy.

 #### Integrating the dlls into your own Project

-In order to use **PSPDFKit.dotnet.Android.dll** with your own project you will need to add the dll as a reference to your project.
+In order to use **Nutrient.dotnet.Android.dll** with your own project you will need to add the dll as a reference to your project.
 You can achieve this by doing the following:

 1. Right click in your **References** folder from your project and select **Edit References...**
 2. Select **.Net Assembly** tab and click **Browse**
-3. Locate your **PSPDFKit.dotnet.Android.dll** copy and add it.
+3. Locate your **Nutrient.dotnet.Android.dll** copy and add it.

 ## Usage